Azure/iot-central-bidirectional-device-bridge/README.md

 In what follows we give a quick overview of the functionalities available through the API.
 For a full description of the endpoints and data types as well as sample requests and responses, refer to the API swagger under `Docs/swagger.json`.

+> NOTE: the API operations below will cause the target device to be automatically registered in IoT Central.
+For more information about device registration see the [device provisioning section](#device-provisioning).

 ### Device to cloud messages
 The Bridge can send messages to Azure IoT on behalf of a device.
 The main component of a message is the `data` field.
 Optionally, the request can include `componentName`, `properties`, and a `creationTimeUtc`.